Wednesday, November 23, 2011

 A sad, reclusive woodcarver is visited by a widow and her son.
 They are new to the town, and she has realized that her family nativity set is gone.
 She asks the woodcarver to make her a new set before Christmas.
 He grumpily accepts the job, and is visited the following week by the widow and her son- the boy wants to watch him carve.
 As the woodcarver works, the boy teaches him about his nativity set- each figure and why it was special.
 Slowly, as each visit approaches, the woodcarver is softened by the kindness of the widow and the joy of the boy.
 The illustrations are warm and heartfelt and the story is lyrical and poignant.

 My recommendation: Get an early edition!
 The newest edition has done a hatchet job on the illustrations, both shrinking and cropping them.
 I was beyond disappointed to see this.
-The 1995, 1998 & 2000 editions look to have the full sized illustrations.
+The 1995, 1998 and 2000 editions look to have the full sized illustrations.

 Other noteworthy holiday reads: